tenzir/tenzir/docs/docs/setup-vast/download.md

 ## Source Code

-Get the source code by cloning our git repository or downloading an archive.
+Get the source code by cloning our Git repository or downloading an archive.

-### git
+### Git

 Use `git` to clone our repository hosted on GitHub: